-PhotoScape is primarily a photo editor, but this label doesn't really do it justice – there is much more to it than basic retouching.
+PhotoScape (opens in new tab) is primarily a photo editor (one of the best free photo editors, in fact), but this label doesn't really do it justice – there is much more to it than basic retouching.
 There's also an image viewer, a batch editing function, a built in screen capture tool, and a host of filters and effects to quickly liven up any image.

 On top of this you can stitch together multiple images into a panorama or collage, work with animated GIFs, convert RAW images, create slideshows, and print photos using a number of templates – the list goes on.